There are a lot of different types of security cameras to choose from.

 Below is an example of a PoE Home Security Camera System that can handle up to 8 cameras.
 In this case, the NVR can send power to every camera using PoE.

 The concept is very simple to understand but bear in mind that it's necessary to follow the international PoE standard to power up the devices.
 You don't need to worry about other details other than the international standard.
 As long as the IP camera and the PoE injector or PoE switch are compatible, you just need to plug the UTP cables.

 Why use cables if you can just buy a wireless camera ?

-But of course, there are some limitations when working with this type of security camera since it's designed to work in homes and small offices.
+Of course, there are some limitations when working with this type of security camera since it's designed to work in homes and small offices.

 Easy to understand, huh?
 Wire-Free cameras are really 100% free of wires!

-With IP65 ingress protection, your camera is safe to be installed indoors, that's it.
+With IP65 ingress protection, your camera is safe to be installed indoors.
+That's it.

 Outdoor security cameras are weather-resistant since their enclosure is IP66 or IP67 classified, which means they are dust and water-resistant and can be installed in areas where they are hit by rain or sunlight without getting damaged.

-They have a box shape (that's why they have such name) and their lenses come separated from the camera body, so you need to order the camera and desired lens for your specific project.
+These types of cameras have a box shape (that's why they have such a name) and their lenses come separated from the camera body, so you need to order the camera and desired lens for your specific project.
 See the picture for more details.